OctopusDeploy/docs/docs/projects/built-in-step-templates/email-notifications.md

 ### Referencing package metadata

-This example displays package Id and Version numbers for any steps that reference packages.
+This example displays package ID and version numbers for any steps that reference packages.

 ```xml
 #{each action in Octopus.Action}